 In 2016, health insurance company the Centene Corporation lost just six hard drives out of the 26,000 total devices in their company IT inventory.

-Besides record inventory overloads, a poorly structured in-house document management system can also lead to problems that aren’t an accident like Centene’s missing hard drives.
+Besides record inventory overloads, a poorly structured in-house document management system can also lead to problems that aren’t accidental, like Centene’s missing hard drives.

 In cases like environmental damage caused by fire, or unknowing employees accidentally allowing a security breach, secure offsite document management services can be a useful solution.

-These facilities incorporate climate-controlled environments to ensure documents are protected, and additionally place much heavier emphasis on security, with measures that include alaDMS, 24-hour video surveillance, employee screening, and more.
+Offsite facilities incorporate climate-controlled environments to ensure documents are protected, and additionally place much heavier emphasis on security, with measures that include 24-hour video surveillance, employee screening, and more.

 While the ease-of-access of an in-house document management system may be useful for a small organization, the larger a business and its inventory of records is, the more cluttered and disorganized the office and document management system may become.